Mikyla Grant-Mentis

 Mikyla Grant-Mentis (born July 15, 1998) is a Canadian professional ice hockey forward for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
-She is the all-time leading scorer of the Merrimack Warriors women's ice hockey team.
-In 2021, she became the first Black player to win the Most Valuable Player award of the Premier Hockey Federation (PHF).
+She is the all-time leading scorer of the Merrimack Warriors women's ice hockey team and made history in 2021 as the first Black player to win the Most Valuable Player award of the Premier Hockey Federation (PHF), becoming the most decorated player in a single PHF season with a record four accolades.